 December 2, 2015, Dusseldorf Airport – the day my ten month trip to the southern islands of the Philippines started.
 At that time, I did not know exactly what to expect.
 Mission, church planting, that’s it.
 And now the time has already passed, a lot faster than I thought!

 In the Philippines I spent most of my time with an indigenous people group.
 They live in the mountains, with a few on the coast, in relatively simple circumstances.
 Most of them are farmers to feed their families.
 They quickly climb the coconut trees, cross rivers using bamboo trees on which even a bike can be transported!
 Even a snake is not a big problem!
-A bigger challenge in the local area, however, is the fighting between rebel groups and soldiers or revenge killings among the various tribes.
-Nevertheless, the people in the Philippines are incredibly warm, cheerful, creative and even if they don´t have much to give they often give the best.
+The people in the Philippines are incredibly warm, cheerful, creative and even if they don´t have much to give they often give the best.
 Relationships and having time for other people is more important in this people group’s culture.

 There are primary schools in some places but if the children want to go to a secondary school most of them have to leave their families and live in dormitories.
 Some were built by the missionaries and pastors of the local indigenous church.
 Most of my time I spent in these dormitories.
 I held devotions, taught English, danced with the students, prepared games and had a very blessed community with the students.
 It is amazing that most of the students can speak four languages!